 “This girl is hmara, and I will not waste my time training someone as stupid as she is.”–’Hmara’ is the Arabic word for ‘moron’, and, yes, it’s a curse word.

-After 5 years of being commended by C-level executives and senior managers at multinational corporations for being smart and talented, some caveman at a small website run by an unskilled management announced the day he met me that I was a moron.
+After five five years of being commended by C-level executives and senior managers at multinational corporations for being smart and talented, some caveman at a small website run by an unskilled management announced the day he met me that I was a moron.

 In 2016, scientists at the Department of Energy’s Pacific Northwest National Laboratory announced that they have developed a way to turn sewage into biocrude oil, which basically means they figured how to turn poop into power.